 He served in the Fire Service for two years during World War Two, then in 1941 became a physical training instructor for the RAF at Loughborough, helping injured aircrew back to health.
 He continued to play wartime fixtures for a number of teams, including Derby County.
 He signed professional terms for Derby in 1945 (after his request for a ten year contract was rejected by a puzzled Sunderland board), lifting the FA Cup again for the Rams in April 1946.
 His three season stint at the Baseball Ground ended when the Hull City directors tempted him to Boothferry Park in March 1948.

 Raich left City in 1952 and had a brief spell between January and May 1953 playing for and managing Cork Athletic, where he won the Irish Cup.
-Carter was appointed Leeds United’s manager in May 1953, piloting them to the First Division in 1956.
+Carter was appointed Leeds United’s manager in May 1953, piloting them to the First Division in 1956, promotion being sealed with a late April 4-1 win at Boothferry Park against his former side, who were already doomed to relegation.
 After a superb season in the top flight finishing 8th, and a less successful second season finishing 17th, Raich was relieved of his duties at Elland Road in 1958.
 In February 1960 Raich was appointed Mansfield Town manager (he was later reputed to have been instrumental in Ken Wagstaff’s move from the Stags to Hull City) and in January 1963 he moved to Middlesbrough for his final, three year spell as a football manager.

 Raich was a international footballer throughout much of his career, winning 13 senior caps for England either side of the War and scoring seven goals.
 He made 17 international representative appearances during the War and also represented the RAF and Combined Services.